oroinc/documentation/frontend/storefront-design/storefront-style-guide/tips-tricks.rst

 Tips & Tricks
 -------------

 Sketch is a powerful and lightweight tool for creating user interface designs.
 Each designer tries to improve their skills and optimize design creation workflow.
-In this section, we will give you tips and tricks on working with Sketch, which will help to solve possible difficulties, inconveniences and increase the speed of work.
+In this section, we will give you tips and tricks on working with Sketch, which will help solve possible difficulties, inconveniences and increase the speed of work.

 Useful Extensions
 ^^^^^^^^^^^^^^^^^